joewatt95/lambdacplus/README.md

         - `parser.ml` contains some functions and boilerplate code tying the lexer and grammar together.
 This provides an interface which we use to parse our language.
-        - `location.ml` contains a `located` datatype and other stuff which we use to decorate our ASTs as found in `lib/parsing/ast.ml` and `lib/kernel/ast.ml` with source locations.
-This info will be used for error reporting.
     - `kernel` contains all the important stuff, like normalization and type checking.
 Basically everything that happens after parsing can be found here.
         - `ast.ml` contains our internal AST.
 Unlike the one in `lib/parsing`,